11 min read · April 14, 2024

 One of the easiest ways to understand Amazon's rules is to look at the Selling Policies and Code of Conduct.
 Let's run through an overview and some examples:

 Amazon requires you to provide accurate information to Amazon and our customers at all times.
 In other words, listings and product photos always must be accurate.
-Also, make sure you to provide Amazon with accurate shipping information.
+Also, make sure you provide Amazon with accurate shipping information.

 Additionally, you must be aware that there are some items you simply cannot sell on Amazon.
 Become familiar with Seller Central's Restricted Products page to make sure you are not creating a listing for a restricted item.
 Amazon states sellers must "use a business name that accurately identifies your business and list your products in the correct category."
 All in all, it's important to be familiar with Amazon's Terms of Service for every part of your business.